akouz/HBus/README.md

 ## Introduction

 HBus is a wired home automation interface.
 Nodes made as simple and as cheap as possible.
 Minimum requirement - Arduino Pro Mini (Atmega 328P) with 78L05 regulator and a CAN transceiver.
-Once configured, HBus system is self-contained, eg it can operate without any host or server.
+Once configured, HBus system is self-contained, eg it can operate without any host or server, like KNX, C-Bus or Velbus.

 ## Basics